amar-preet/aws-detect-remediate-cdk/ReadMe.md

 ```

 ### Usage
-Once deployed, the system will automatically monitor S3 buckets in the AWS account for encryption compliance.

-Detect: If a bucket is found to be non-compliant (i.e., not encrypted with a CMK), the system will:
-Remediate: Create a new KMS key (or use an existing one with the description "Key for encrypting S3 bucket").
-Encrypt the non-compliant S3 bucket with the CMK.
-Logging & Notification: åSend a notification to the specified email address about the non-compliant bucket.
+Once deployed, the solution will start monitoring the AWS resources defined in the AWS Config rules.
+If a resource is found to be non-compliant, the corresponding Lambda function will be triggered to remediate the misconfiguration.

 ### Cleanup
 To avoid incurring future charges, you can destroy the CDK stack